Charles Lu, PhD student at MIT Media Lab

 NeurIPS 2024

-Developed a framework for optimizing budget-aware data acquisition in decentralized markets with a experimental design informed loss.
+Developed a framework for optimizing budget-aware data acquisition.

 Federated Conformal Predictors for Distributed Uncertainty Quantification